astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 ```

+(chGRapp)=
 # Some Applications of General Relativity

 In this chapter, I show four examples of how applying the principles
-and concepts of General Relativity, as laid out in the last chapter,
+and concepts of General Relativity, as laid out in [the last
-lead to astonishing (but very real) observations in our universe.
-I
+chapter](chGRcon), lead to astonishing (but very real) observations in
-start close to home with variations in Mercury's Orbit that Newtonian
+our universe.
+I start close to home with variations in Mercury's
-Physics could not explain.
-This was known in Einstein's time, and the
+Orbit that Newtonian Physics could not explain.
+This was known in
-fact that his theory could explain the deviation, as small as it is,
+Einstein's time, and the fact that his theory could explain the
-buoyed his confidence in the utility of his theory.
+deviation, as small as it is, buoyed his confidence in the utility of
+his theory.

 GR further predicts the bending of light by gravity, the first
 prediction that was observationally tested after the 1915 publication